Understanding your sewerage service

 Although there are many variations of on-site effluent systems, there are 3 main types in use in the Shoalhaven, and they are:

-• Pump-out systems have regular scheduled pumpouts, and
+• Effluent pumpout systems registered to receive regular scheduled pumpouts,

-• Aerated wastewater treatment systems (AWTS) have on-site effluent disposal.
+• Aerated wastewater treatment systems (AWTS) that have an on-site effluent disposal.

 Pressure sewer systems